bryntum/bryntum-salesforce-showcase/README.md

 ## Application structure

-The Bryntum Salesforce showcase application creates six static resources, six Lightning Web Components (LWCs), and a Lightning `Bryntum` app.
+The Bryntum Salesforce showcase application creates 6 static resources, 6 Lightning Web Components (LWCs), a Lightning `Bryntum` app and a community page called "Demo".

 An LWC is provided for each Bryntum product: Grid, Scheduler, Scheduler Pro, Gantt, Task Board, and Calendar.
 Each LWC uses a bundle-specific static resource.

 By default, the app uses dummy resources.
 To enable the LWCs, follow the instructions below to configure the correct resources.

 ## Setting up the Bryntum Salesforce showcase application